CACMS Site Visit

 November 2 - 6, 2020

-The accreditation visit will be conducted remotely, utilizing videoconferencing technology for meetings with faculty, staff, and students.
+The accreditation visit was conducted remotely, utilizing videoconferencing technology for meetings with faculty, staff, and students.

-Because of the virtual nature of the visit, a one-day follow-up visit is also scheduled for Monday, December 7, 2020.
-The follow-up visit will also be held remotely.
+Because of the virtual nature of the visit, a one-day, virtual follow-up visit also took place on Monday, December 7, 2020.

 The Medical School Self-study (MSS) culminates in an on-site visit by an ad hoc team of peer medical educators from Canada and the United States.